wp-plugins/widget-visibility-time-scheduler/README.txt

 1. You see the english interface of the Widget Visibility Time Scheduler in the Archive Widget.
 These fields appear in each other widget.
 2. German interface of the Widget Visibility Time Scheduler in the Archive Widget
 3. Spanish interface of the Widget Visibility Time Scheduler in the Archive Widget
-3. Brazilian portuguese interface of the Widget Visibility Time Scheduler in the Archive Widget
+4. Brazilian portuguese interface of the Widget Visibility Time Scheduler in the Archive Widget
+5. Persian (farsi) interface of the Widget Visibility Time Scheduler in the Archive Widget

 == Changelog ==

+= 3.1 =
+* Added persian translation (Farsi).
+Thank you very much [Sajjad Panahi](https://wordpress.org/support/profile/asreelm)
+* Fixed typo in german translation

 = 3.0 =
 * Added option: hide during schedule, else show the widget